Compulsory sterilization: Georgia immigration detention center 2020

-In 2020, four non-profit organizations (which are listed below) joined Dawn Wooten to accuse a privately-owned U.S. immigration detention center in the U.S. state of Georgia of forcibly sterilizing women.
+In 2020, four non-profit organizations (which are listed below) joined Dawn Wooten to accuse a privately owned U.S. immigration detention center in the U.S. state of Georgia of forcibly sterilizing women.
 The reports claimed that a doctor conducted unauthorized medical procedures upon women who were detained by Immigration and Customs Enforcement.
 Dawn Wooten was a nurse and former employee.
-She claims that a high rate of sterilizations were performed upon Spanish-speaking women and women who spoke various indigenous languages that are common in Latin America.
-Wooten said that the center did not obtain proper consent for these surgeries, or lied to women about the medical procedures.
+She claims that a high rate of sterilizations was performed upon Spanish-speaking women and women who spoke various indigenous languages that are common in Latin America.
+Wooten said that the center did not obtain proper consent for these surgeries or lied to women about the medical procedures.
 More than 40 women submitted testimony in writing to document these abuses.

 In September 2020, Mexico demanded more information from U.S. authorities about medical procedures that were performed upon illegal immigrants in detention centers, after allegations that six Mexican women were sterilized without their consent.
-The ministry said that consulate personnel had interviewed 18 Mexican women who were detained at the center, none of which "claimed to have undergone a hysterectomy".
-Another woman said that she had undergone a gynecological operation, although there was nothing in her detention file to support that she agreed to the procedure.
+The ministry said that consulate personnel had interviewed 18 Mexican women who were detained at the center, none of whom "claimed to have undergone a hysterectomy."
+Another woman said that she had undergone a gynecological operation, although there was nothing in her detention file to support that she had agreed to the procedure.

 The nurse said that detained women told her they did not fully understand why they had to get a hysterectomy.

-Project South, the Georgia Detention Watch, the Georgia Latino Alliance for Human Rights, and South Georgia Immigrant Support Network filed a complaint to the government on behalf of detained immigrants and the nurse.
+Project South, the Georgia Detention Watch, the Georgia Latino Alliance for Human Rights, and the South Georgia Immigrant Support Network filed a complaint with the government on behalf of detained immigrants and the nurse.

-The U.S. congresswoman Pramila Jayapal has called for an urgent investigation into allegations that at least 17 women were subjected to unnecessary gynecological procedures that she called "the most abhorrent of human rights violations".
+U.S. congresswoman Pramila Jayapal has called for an urgent investigation into allegations that at least 17 women were subjected to unnecessary gynecological procedures that she called "the most abhorrent of human rights violations".